-Dr Niklas Nilsson
+Dr Mikael Weissmann, Dr Niklas Nilsson

 The international security environment has, in recent years, evolved into a volatile and increasingly grey area of war and peace.
 Security challenges arising from hybrid warfare and asymmetric threats are today high on security agendas across the globe.
 However, despite the attention, and a growing body of studies on specific issues, there is an imminent need for research bringing attention to how these challenges can be addressed.
-The Hybrid Warfare Research Group (HWRG) supports the development of a much needed, comprehensive approach to hybrid threats and hybrid warfare.
+The Hybrid Threats Research Group (HTRG) supports the development of a much needed, comprehensive approach to hybrid threats and hybrid warfare.

-The HWRG aims to facilitate a creative environment uniting the knowledge of practitioners and scholars at the Swedish Defence University and beyond.
+The HTRG aims to facilitate a creative environment uniting the knowledge of practitioners and scholars at the Swedish Defence University and beyond.
 The group provides a framework for research activities, workshops and seminars, and contribute to research training and professional development for students in both civilian and military programmes.
 Also, the group seeks to develop a network of leading experts and institutions interested in the area.

 Members of the group give lectures on topics related to hybrid threats and hybrid warfare for civil as well as military audiences.
 We also contribute to teaching at the Swedish Defence University, targeting both officer cadets and the Higher Command and Staff Program.